PaulJWright/ColourBlind/README.md

 # ColourBlind
-A Collection of Colour blind friendly colour tables for both discrete and continuous data provided for use with the Interactive Data Language.
+A collection of colour blind friendly colour tables for both discrete and continuous data, provided for use with the Interactive Data Language (IDL).